Tre’Davious White Injury Update: Buffalo Bills Cornerback Leaves Field After Hard Hit Against Steelers

 Tre’Davious White left the field late in the first quarter against the Pittsburgh Steelers after making a hard hit, suffering what appeared to be a shoulder injury.

-The Buffalo Bills cornerback ran several steps after making a hit, then stumbled to the turf.
+The Buffalo Bills cornerback ran several steps after making a hit for a loss, then stumbled to the turf.
 He appeared to be favoring his shoulder after the hit.

-ESPN reporter Marcel Louis-Jacques noted on Twitter that White went immediately to the sidelines.
+ESPN reporter Marcel Louis-Jacques noted on Twitter that White went immediately to the sidelines to be evaluated after the hit.
 The Bills later reported on Twitter that he was questionable to return.

 “Bills CB Tre’Davious White walks off the field under his own power after appearing to injure his shoulder on a tackle.
 He’s in the medical tent now on Buffalo’s sideline,” he noted.

-Note: [UPDATE: White was able to return to the game in the second quarter.
-The extent of his injury remains unknown.]